 - U-Throat: The shoe’s opening is designed in a U-formation and contains the lacing section, eyestay, and hugs the tongue.

-- Laces: A pair of strings made usually from a long-lasting polyester thread used to close the eyelets and pull the upper part around your arch.
+- Laces: A pair of strings made from a long-lasting polyester thread is used to close the eyelets and pull the upper part around your arch.

 - Heel/Ankle: The sole part that holds the heel still in place.
-Some running shoes make use of heavy cushions, while others rely more on the shape.
+Some running shoes use heavy cushions, while others rely more on the shape.
 It improves the shoe’s rear part.

 - Heel counter: The stiff or semi-rigid exoskeleton of inflexible components in the heel surrounding and wrapping the heel.
 It keeps the feet in place, offering balance.

 - Heel collar: A foam padding opening at the top of your shoe supports your foot and ensures your shoe is always tightly and comfortably in place.

 - Heel tab: It is also called Achilles heel or Achilles tab; it extends above the heel counter to maintain the heel firmly in place.
 A cutout area known as an ‘Achilles notch’ is designed to decrease immediate stress on the Achilles tendons.

 - Heel stabilizer/stiffener: A piece of injection-molded plastic offers the heel of the shoe a rigid supporting experience.

 - Heel notch: A relief cut enables the runner to bend and flex without the running shoe rubbing on the Achilles tendon.